zziccardi/sapphire/docs/compiler.md

 # Sapphire Compiler Pipeline Documentation

-This document provides a comprehensive technical overview of the implementation of the **Sapphire Compiler**, transpiling Sapphire source code (`.sp`) to executable Python (`.py`).
+This document provides a comprehensive technical overview of the implementation of the **Sapphire Compiler**, transpiling Sapphire source code (`.sp`) to executable Python or Lua 5.1.

 ## Architecture Overview

-The Sapphire compiler is structured as a classic multi-stage pipeline:
+The Sapphire compiler is structured as a classic multi-stage pipeline supporting multiple code generation targets:

 ```mermaid
 graph TD